Nayib Bukele: 2019 presidential election

-For Bukele to run for president with Nuevas Ideas, he had to get the party registered with the Supreme Electoral Court (TSE).
+For Bukele to run for president with Nuevas Ideas, he was required to register the party with the Supreme Electoral Court (TSE).
 Although Nuevas Ideas had enough signatures to register, Bukele believed that the TSE would not register the party before the 29 July 2018 presidential nomination deadline.

 Bukele registered as a member of Democratic Change and sought the party's presidential nomination before the deadline, but the TSE canceled the party's registration four days before the deadline because Democratic Change failed to receive over 50,000 votes during the 2015 legislative elections.
 On 29 July 2018, Bukele registered with the right-wing Grand Alliance for National Unity (GANA) and received the party's presidential nomination.
 He selected Félix Ulloa, a lawyer, as his vice-presidential candidate.

 Bukele used social media such as Facebook, Instagram, and Twitter extensively throughout his campaign to communicate with his supporters.
 He did not attend either of the two presidential debates, in December 2018 and January 2019, despite saying that he would attend, claiming that the debate rules were not explained to him.
 Bukele was the election's front-runner, leading virtually every poll by a substantial margin.
 His three opponents were ARENA's (Note: Carlos Calleja was supported by a coalition of the Nationalist Republican Alliance (ARENA), the National Coalition Party (PCN), the Christian Democratic Party (PDC), and Salvadoran Democracy that was known as the Alliance for a New Country.)
 Carlos Calleja, a businessman who owned the Super Selectos supermarket chain; the FMLN's former minister of foreign affairs Hugo Martínez, and Vamos' Josué Alvarado, a businessman.
 On election day, 3 February 2019, Bukele defeated Calleja, Martínez, and Alvarado with 53.1 percent of the vote.
 He was the first presidential candidate to be elected since José Napoleón Duarte (1984–1989) who was not a member of ARENA or the FMLN.